Looking for an Oculus Rift gaming laptop? Look no more because I have researched this topic extensively.This post has been updated for 2019 market.

 - The design is super flashy.

 I love this laptop.
-For this kind of price point, it’s actually a miracle that you get something this good.
+For this kind of price point, it’s very nice that you get something this good.

 It has a GTX 1060 graphics card, a 7th generation Intel Core i7-7700HQ, 256GB of SSD, 16GB of DDR4 RAM, and an IPS screen of 1920×1080 resolution.